MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-code.md

 ## Insert your connection string

 Your project connection string is required to call the Azure OpenAI service from your code.
-In this quickstart, you save this value in a `.env` file, which is a file that contains environment variables that your application can read.
+In this quickstart, you save this value in an `.env` file, which is a file that contains environment variables that your application can read.

 You find your connection string in the Azure AI Studio project you created in the [AI Studio playground quickstart](../quickstarts/get-started-playground.md).
 Open the project, then find the connection string on the **Overview** page.